 Amerisleep is my top pick because they don’t cut any corners – I believe they deliver one of the best mattresses available.
 They’re not the cheapest on the market, but they do offer great value (click here for $250 off any Amerisleep).

 Amerisleep also offers models with cool features like foams that are better for cooling and mattresses with celliant for athletes.
 Learn more in my full Amerisleep review.

 The Loom and Leaf is the most popular and best rated memory foam mattress because it has the specs of a high-end Tempur-pedic, but at a fraction of the price.
 You pay for the mattress quality, not the brand name.
 See why it is such a good value HERE.

 The mattress has great specs, making it very comfortable and durable as well.
-It comes in three settings (soft, medium, and firm), though it runs slightly firmer than average in general at each firmness level.
+It comes in two settings, though it runs slightly firmer than average in general at each firmness level.

 It is flippable, offering two firmness options – though I found both to be quite soft (relatively).
 This makes the mattress very comfortable for side sleepers, and a great option for people that prefer a more lush/soft mattress (see how Layla compares HERE).

 Layla also has infused copper, which helped the mattress sleep cool (infused copper is used in other types of products, but very few mattresses to date).
 Learn more in my full Layla mattress review.